MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-fundamentals-publish-channels-teams.md

 The publishing process will check for errors in the latest bot content.

-When publication is successful, you can [make the bot available to end users in Microsoft Teams](publication-add-bot-to-microsoft-teams-teams.md).
+When publication is successful, you can [make the bot available to users in Microsoft Teams] via installation link or show in diferent sections of Microsoft Teams app store (publication-add-bot-to-microsoft-teams-teams.md).
 You can do it later by selecting **Make bot available to others** from the Publish page.

 You can also install the bot fot your own use in Microsoft Teams by selecting **Open the bot**.